vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 ## Site Logo

-You can use `themeConfig.logo` to configure the logo displayed in navigation bar.
+You can use `themeConfig.logo` to configure the logo displayed in navbar.

 ::: note